noir-lang/book/src/language_concepts/comments.md

 ```rust,noplaypen
 // This is a comment and is ignored
 ```
-`//` is used to tell the compiler to ignore the whole line.
+`//` is used to tell the compiler to ignore the rest of the line.

-A multi-line comment can be made by including `//` on each line
+Noir doesn't have multi-line comments, but you can emulate them via using `//` on each line

 ```rust,noplaypen
 // This is a multi line